Trump promised during the presidential campaign to release his returns

 He also paid “millions of dollars in other taxes such as sales and excise taxes and employment taxes,” an official said, without giving further details.

-The White House published its statement just before material from Trump's 2005 tax return was disclosed by journalist David Cay Johnston on his website
+The White House published its statement just before material from Trump’s 2005 tax return was disclosed by journalist David Cay Johnston on his website and on MSNBC.

 The White House said the publication was illegal.
 “You know you are desperate for ratings when you are willing to violate the law to push a story about two pages of tax returns from over a decade ago,” the official said Tuesday.
 Trump, himself, weighed in on the matter Wednesday morning, tweeting, “Does anybody really believe that a reporter, who nobody ever heard of, ‘went to his mailbox’ and found my tax returns? @NBCNews FAKE NEWS!”